seclution/frappe_app_template/README.md

 # Frappe App Template

-This repository is a starting point for developing custom **Frappe** or **ERPNext** applications.
+This repository is a starting point for developing custom **Frappe** applications.
+ERPNext can be added manually if required.
 It bootstraps a local development environment, clones optional vendor apps and prepares a basic `codex.json` index for use with Codex.

 ## Quickstart

 1. Clone this repository.
-2. Edit `vendor-repos.txt` to list the Frappe/ERPNext apps you want cloned.
+2. Edit `vendor-repos.txt` to list the Frappe apps you want cloned.
+If you need ERPNext, add it manually as described below.
 3. Run `./setup.sh` from the repository root.
 It clones the apps listed in `vendor-repos.txt` and generates `codex.json` referencing `apps/`, `vendor/frappe/`, `vendor/bench/` and `instructions/`.